Map Users and Groups allows you to replace users that are not valid to existing ones on the destination site so everything works as intended.

 Import and Export

-You can import or export from from/to .sgum (Permission Level Mappings file type).
+You can import or export from/to SGUM ( ShareGate User Mappings file type).
 This will allow you to save your mappings for future use.

-- If when migrating from SharePoint to Office 365 you notice some users do not resolve when mapped, it is possible that they did not change their password at first login - causing them to not be provisioned properly.
+Note: When migrating from SharePoint to Office 365, if you notice some users do not resolve when mapped, it is possible that they did not change their password at first login - causing them to not be provisioned properly.